By Steve Beauregard (Updated January 2018)

 It’s quick, convenient, affordable, and found everywhere along the Las Vegas Strip.
 I’m talking about the Las Vegas Strip bus system, or more commonly known as the “Deuce.”

 The Deuce is the popular and low-cost Las Vegas bus system that is excellent in taking folks up and down the length of Las Vegas Boulevard.

 Actually the Deuce goes beyond just the Strip, since most people consider the Strip to start at the SLS/Stratosphere area and end at Mandalay Bay.

 Either way, it’s usually just a short walk to a Deuce bus stop from nearly every casino on the Strip.
 And because buses arrive every 15 minutes or so, you’ll never have to wait too long for one.
-Go here for the Deuce route and bus stops.

 The main advantage of the Deuce of course, is the fact you’ll save a ton of money when taking the bus, rather than a taxi, Uber or Lyft.
 However if you’re wanting to get to a different casino, and you’re with a party of say, three or more people, you’re better off getting a taxi/Uber/Lyft.